cbottrell/RealSim-CFIS/README.md

     pip install -U vos

-or by following any of the instructions here: https://pypi.org/project/vos/
+or by following any of the instructions here: https://pypi.org/project/vos/.
+With `vos` you will have to use the `getCert` tool every two weeks to renew your certificate.
+You just need your `CANFAR` username and password.

 ### Compatibility
 Tested with Python 3 only.
 Tested with `Python 3.6.3`. `vos` is currently not compatible with `Python 3.7.x`.